rishabv90/FaceRecognition/README.md

 # FaceRecognition
-A commercial security program which wokrs via facial recognition for employee authentication.
+A commercial security program which works via facial recognition for employee authentication.